juniperbevensee/More_and_Better_AI/README.md

 - Feel free to open an issue or submit a pull request.

-Want to make and share your own personalised System prompts or stylistic choices?
+Want to make and share your own personalised System prompts?

 - Fork this repo and then replace the modelfile text below: